PhilLockett/PDFBook/README.md

 This code has the following points of interest:

+  * PDFBook is an improved version of PDFBooklet.
-  * PDFBooklet.java was developed as stand-alone code.
+  * PDFBook.java was developed as stand-alone code.
-  * A user GUI was developed using NetBeans to make using PDFBooklet easier.
+  * A user GUI was developed using NetBeans to make using PDFBook easier.
   * The NetBeans UserGui.form file is supplied to ease GUI design changes.
   * The PDF processing can be performed in the background using a SwingWorker.
   * Using a SwingWorker enables a JProgressBar to be supported by the GUI.